Daniel-Hohmann/Tang-Nano-9k-riscv-sorftcore/README.md

 # Tang-Nano-9k-riscv-sorftcore
-a softcore on risc v basis for the Tang nano 9k in vhdl
+a basic softcore on risc v basis for the Tang nano 9k in vhdl.

+The Project is currently in work its not finish at all.

 # Install
 the Installation steps are made for nixos !!!